In this section

 Features

-•Strings from a file, specified in a section of AllMatch type, are used for the case-insensitive search for the exact string match. •Strings of a file, specified in a section of the Mask type, are considered as masks (wildcards).
-Masks can be considered as a simplified version of regular expressions that contain standard and special characters.
-Matching the strings with the masks is implemented case-insensitively.
-Masks can contain the following special characters and expressions: *—any character sequence;
+•Strings of a file specified in the section of the Mask type are treated as masks (wildcards).
+Masks can be considered a simplified version of regular expressions containing special characters besides standard ones.
+Comparing the strings with the masks is case-insensitive.
+Masks can contain the following special characters and expressions:

 name